 Climate in Alice Springs

-Climate at Uluru (Ayers Rock)
+Climate in Uluru (Ayers Rock)

 Climate in Cairns